-Myth 3: It’s okay to use any type of refrigerant in your AC.
+Myth 3: You can use any type of refrigerant in your air conditioner.

-Myth 4: You don’t need annual AC maintenance.
+Myth 4: You don’t need yearly air conditioning maintenance.

-Myth 5: Researching the company isn’t important.
+Myth 5: Researching the company isn’t necessary.

 Myth 7: Always running ceiling fans will help keep your home cool.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.